-When we discover our deeper sense of self, we are freed from many of the fears that unnecessarily plague our mind.
-We can then experience inner peace, an inner security that does not depend upon the behaviour and actions of others or the events taking place around us.
+When we discover our deeper sense of self, we are freed from many of the fears that unnecessarily plague our minds.
+We can then experience inner peace, inner security that does not depend upon the behavior and actions of others or the events taking place around us.

-Therefore, through spiritual practices like meditation, we increase self-awareness and gain better understanding of ourselves.
+Therefore, through spiritual practices like meditation, we increase self-awareness and gain a better understanding of ourselves.

 Impact of Being Spiritual But Not Religious

 Through spiritual practices, our awareness expands, resulting in better mental and emotional control over ourselves.
 With this we can grow in empathy, extending greater compassion and loving-kindness toward others.